Contents:

 Design, Characteristics and Symbolism

 Here we will start with the characteristics of the tokens.
-Since hard time tokens were not issued by the government, but actually by ordinary citizens, they could have a variety of characteristics depending on the issue and purpose.
+Since hard time tokens were not issued by the government, but actually by ordinary citizens, they could have a variety of characteristics like any other coin.
+This data depends on the issue and purpose.
 They were minted by private people and firms, which created a wide range of designs, sizes, and weights.

 However, it can be said that they were mostly made of copper, (as it was an available and cheap metal), which was easily workable and similar in weight to the official coins of the time.